iterorganization/SimDB/docs/maintenance_guide.md

  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

+**Note:** If it fails to run with an error stating that it cannot bind to a port then you will need to see check whatever service is running on port 5000 and shut this down if possible.
+If you need to modify the port you will need to edit the `simdb_server` script (which you can locate using `which simdb_server`), changing the port number.

-Follow the url in the output, and you should see the returned JSON data:
+Follow the url in the output (you can do this using a browser or using curl, e.g. `curl http://0.0.0.0:5000`), and you should see the returned JSON data:

 ```
 { urls: [ "http://0.0.0.0:5000/api/v0.1.1" ] }